Basics of online marketing

 Your budget is the amount you want to spend on each campaign per day.
 Your bid is the amount you’re willing to spend on a keyword if someone searches for that term and then clicks your ad.

 When you’re first starting out, it can be a good idea to spread your overall budget, the amount you want to pay for your whole account, evenly across your campaigns until you get an idea which one works best for your business.
 But in general, you should set different campaign budgets and bid amounts based on your business goals.
 For the craft supply store example, if you want to draw shoppers to your “kids crafts” products one month, consider setting a higher budget for that campaign, and lowering the budget for another, less important one.
 You can change your budget and bids any time, so if something isn’t working, you can adjust to meet your needs.

-In terms of setting bids for your keywords, you should balance picking a bid that will help get your ad a favourable ad rank, while still staying within your budget.
+In terms of setting bids for your keywords, you should balance picking a bid that will help get your ad a favorable ad rank, while still staying within your budget.